noahpresler/semesterly/docs/setup.rst

 any of these should give you the option ``Attach Shell``, which will open a terminal into the corresponding terminal.

-You may also need to run postgres commands beyond what running queries are capable of.
-In this case, open a terminal in the postgres container and run ``psql -U postgres`` and you should be in the postgres shell.
+You may also need to run Postgres commands beyond what running queries are capable of.
+In this case, open a terminal in the postgres container and run ``psql -U postgres``.
+You should now be in the postgres shell.

 If you ever need to hard reset Docker, use the command ``docker system prune -a``.

 In order to log in on your local running version of Semester.ly, you will need access to auth keys.
-Please ask one of the current developers for access to these keys.
+Please ask one of the current developers for access to these keys if you require use of login authentication for development.
 Furthermore, some logins require use of https, so ensure that you are on https://jhu.sem.ly instead of http://jhu.sem.ly:8000 in these cases.